 If your clients have poor credit and are not approved for a typical credit card, they might want to set up a “secured credit card” or “secured loan” account.
 This means that they may have to make a deposit equal to or more than their limit, which guarantees the bank that they will repay the loan.
 There are also ways to build credit by paying a company to report your utility and rent payments to the credit bureaus.

 Creditors periodically pull credit reports to see where your clients stand with other creditors, assess their risk on the money they borrowed, and determine if they deserve a credit line increase.
 Make sure you tell your clients not to be shy and wait for them to offer more credit.
 Advise them to go ahead and give them a call every few months to request a higher limit on revolving credit cards and loans.
 Each time a limit is increased, it reduces your clients’ utilization and builds their credit.

 Inherit Positive Credit

-A fast and simple strategy to help your clients add years of positive credit history is called “piggybacking”.
-This is a technique that allows you to inherit someone else’s positive credit by being added as an authorized user or joint account holder to a credit card that belongs to a family member.
+A fast and simple strategy to help your clients add years of positive credit history is called “piggybacking.”
+This technique allows you to inherit someone else’s positive credit by being added as an authorized user or joint account holder to a credit card that belongs to a family member.

-Without getting too deep into this technique, please note that I said “family member”.
-There are companies that rent spots on strangers' credit cards, they are bad news - stay away from them!
+Without getting too deep into this technique, please note that I said “family member.”
+Some companies rent spots on strangers' credit cards.
+They are bad news - stay away from them!
 On the other hand, if your client has a family member willing to help, simply find out if there’s a card with a long credit history, high limit, and low balance.

 If so, call up the creditor and get them added to the card.
-All of the credit history will be added to the recipient's credit and history, utilization of the new card will be taken into consideration and ultimately the credit score will adjust accordingly.
+The bureaus will add all of the credit history to the recipient's credit, and ultimately their credit score will adjust accordingly.

 Get Those Balances Down!